thesquaregroot/uncertainty-clock-divider/README.md

 ## About this firmware

 The input of this module is treated as a clock source.
-With each rising edge (crossing 1.5V), the eight outputs will generate musical clock divisions in powers of two (/2, /4, /8, /16, /32, /64, /128, and /256).
-The input is required to drop below 0.5V in order to trigger the next clock pulse (i.e.
+With each positive clock pulse (crossing above 1.5V), the eight outputs will generate musical clock divisions in powers of two (/2, /4, /8, /16, /32, /64, /128, and /256).
+The input is required to drop below 0.5V in order to trigger the next clock pulse (i.e. Schmitt action).
-Schmitt action).
 This allows LFOs and other non-square waves to cleanly trigger the clock divisions.

-A negative clock pulse (i.e. crossing below -1.5V), will reset the clock divisions to zero.
+A negative clock pulse (crossing below -1.5V), will reset the clock divisions to zero.
 Since the module only has a single input, this means clock and reset inputs will need to be mixed before being applied to the module.